Smile Air

-Smile Air was a planned Ghanaian airline based at Kotoka International Airport in Accra.
+Smile Air was a planned Ghanaian airline based at Accra International Airport in Accra.
 It planned to use Xian MA600 and MA700 aircraft to fly to destinations throughout West and Central Africa.
 The airline failed to obtain certification and licenses from Ghana Civil Aviation Authority.

 History

 Smile Air initially planned to operate long-haul flights to cities in Asia, Europe, and the Middle East using Boeing 747 aircraft.
 Two former Mahan Air Boeing 747s were leased from a UAE based private equity company and repainted in Smile Air's livery.
 However, Smile Air dropped these plans in November 2015, instead deciding to focus on regional flights using smaller aircraft.

 In December 2015, the airline placed a provisional order for 68 Xian MA600 and MA700 aircraft, costing over US$1.2 billion.

 UAE based founding director Andrew Fuller resigned from Smile Air on 24 April 2017.

 As of December 2019, Smile Air was still undergoing certification from the GCAA, a process it began in 2014.